sofiabelen/Double-Pendulum/README.md

 ![Alt text](Images/diagram.png?raw=true)

 Given the angles φ₁ and φ₂ as functions of time, we show the positions of point A and B, and also the velocity and acceleration vectors at every point in time.
+Also, we draw the trajectories of the instantaneous centers of zero velocity and acceleration.

 To do this, we use the python library [SymPy](https://www.sympy.org/en/index.html) to differentiate the position vectors of both points.
 This way, it's possible to input any two function that are twice differentiable.